certbot/certbot/docs/using.rst

 standalone Y N Very stable.
 Uses port 80 (force by
                ``--standalone-supported-challenges simpleHttp``) or 443
-               (force by ``standalone-supported-challenges dvsni``). webroot    Y N Works with already running webserver, by writing necessary files to the disk (``--webroot-path`` should be pointed to your ``public_html``).
+               (force by ``standalone-supported-challenges dvsni``). apache     Y Y Alpha.
+Automates Apache installation, works fairly well but on Debian-based distributions only for now. webroot    Y N Works with already running webserver, by writing necessary files to the disk (``--webroot-path`` should be pointed to your ``public_html``).
 Currently, when multiple domains are specified